Table of Contents

 See our product selection criteria and guidelines here.

-What to Pack for Poland – 17 Essentials
+What to Pack for Poland – 26 Essentials

 • 1.
 Poland Power Adapter

 If you’re visiting from another country, chances are you’ll need a Poland power adapter in order to plug in your electronics during your trip.
 This universal adapter is awesome because it works in over 100 countries, so you’ll be able to use it again and again!
+It even comes with a lifetime replacement guarantee so you can trust the quality.

 View on Amazon.com ➜

 The last thing you want to happen during your trip to Poland is for your phone or camera to run out of battery when you’re relying on it for communication, photos, navigation, and more.
-Toss this lipstick-size portable charger in your daypack and charge your devices on the go!
+Toss this lipstick-size portable charger in your daypack and charge your devices on-the-go!

 charger